Learn about new developments that affect Kiwis moving to Australia - join our newsletter.

 I'm on a New Zealand pension, how is this affected if I move to Australia?

-We don't pretend to have any personal experience with this, but visit Superannuitants living in Australia and Superannuitants moving to Australia on the WINZ site and you should find the information you are looking for.
+We don't pretend to have any personal experience with this, but visit Superannuitants residing in Australia and you should find the information you are looking for.